 Note: some of these links are sponsored links.
 You can read our full Affiliate Disclosure Statement here.

-This is not meant to be a detailed review but just to highlight a few of the main points in the Marmot base layer above.
-First of it is made from polyester so it ticks the synthetic box and has good moisture wicking capabilities.
+This is not meant to be a detailed review but just to highlight a few of the main points in the ColdPruf men’s base layer above.
+First of it is made from polypropylene so it ticks the synthetic box and has good moisture wicking capabilities.
 It is stretchy too so should give a snug fit tight against your skin.
-Ideal for winter conditions it can also be utilized when you climb higher up into open space where the wind gets up.
-Finally, with regards to prices, a base layer like this comes in at around $40 – $50.00.
+Ideal for cold winter conditions it can also be utilized when you climb higher up into open space where the wind gets up.

-This ladies base layer is made from Merino Wool, a great natural fiber option for a base layer.
-Merino wool provides great warmth and also performs very well in the moisture wicking department.
-Again, it is very stretchy and will give a snug fit with a comfortable feel on hour skin.
-This one comes in at an RRP of about $94.95.
-As a general rule, base layers made from merino wool are more expensive than those made from synthetic fibers.
+This ladies base layer is made from 85% polyester and 15% spandex, a nice blend option for a base layer.
+The ColdPruf Quest Performance base layer provides good warmth and also performs very well in the moisture wicking department.
+Again, the spandex element in it’s makeup, means it is very stretchy and will give a snug fit with a comfortable feel on hour skin.

 Moving up in our layers, a fleece is a mid-layer garment.
 So if we start from the base layer above, we would then usually have a shirt or tee next.
 Following that we would then usually have another layer, before an outer rain jacket, whose main purpose is warmth.
 You can also choose to have an insulated jacket for this purpose but I prefer to use fleeces.